 What fun!
-We’re both posting recipes for cranberry relishes.
+We’re posting 2 different cranberry relish recipes today.
 Check them out and let us know if you pick one to grace your Thanksgiving table!

 1. Cranberry Sauce with Dried Cherries and Cassis